|CRIME & PUNISHMENT - Route & what to see|

-This linear walk is about 1¾ miles.
+This linear walk is about 1¾ miles and finishes at Mount Pleasant.
 Bus 63 goes back to the start.
 There are plenty of places for refreshments.

 Begin at Blackfriars Station

 Use the subway system to exit 8 and walk along New Bridge Street

 side between Tudor Street and Bride Lane (Bridewell Place)

 This was built as a palace for Henry VIII but his son Edward VI gave it to the City for use as a workhouse and prison for petty offenders.
 The name was adopted by other similar institutions.
 The present building at No.14, which dates from 1802, has a plaque and a keystone above the gateway depicting Edward.

 Continue to Ludgate Circus and turn right into Ludgate Hill

 Hill where now stands Ye Olde London pub.